jbhoffman613/camel-prompt-injection/README.md

 ## Pre-requisites

-Install `uv` via the [official instructions](https://docs.astral.sh/uv/getting-started/installation/)
+1. Install `uv` via the [official instructions](https://docs.astral.sh/uv/getting-started/installation/).
+2. Rename `.env.example` to `.env` and populate it with your API keys.
+3. `uv` will install all dependencies as soon as you run `uv run ...`.

 ## Running running the defense against AgentDojo